valerylabs/Cloud-computing/README.md

 My name is Valery, an Electrical Engineer and tech enthusiast.
-I created this repository to document my learning journey in public, build discipline and consistency, and develop strong cloud computing foundations.
+I created this account specifically to document my learning journey in public, build discipline and consistency, and develop strong cloud computing foundations.

 ## **Goals of this Learning Journey**